AmazeDeus/ArtificEon/README.md

 A Standard Blog Website Design with Protected Routes and Pusher Integration.
 The Protected Admin route allows for Admins, Managers and Employees to create notes and assign new roles to different users.
 Pusher is integrated to allow for real-time communication between clients when creating or editing a Blog Post.

+<h2>Note</h2>
+This repository has been archived and won't receive further updates.

 ## Installation

 1. Clone the repository: `git clone https://github.com/AmazeDeus/ArtificEon.git`